Loading...

 4. Developing basic strategies for the prevention, disruption and detection of fraud and cybercrime.

-5. Demonstrate an understanding of the role, responsibilities and investigative capacities of governments, law enforcement, regulatory agencies and corporate and private sectors groups in combatting fraud and cybercrime.
+5. Discuss the role, responsibilities and investigative capacities of governments, law enforcement, regulatory agencies and corporate and private sectors groups in combatting fraud and cybercrime.

 6. Demonstrate sound analysis and problem-solving skills.